jerryyao/simple-load-monitor/README.md

 - Improve the integration between React and D3 and build a library of graph components.
 - Improve CSS support by adding variables and other utilities to css modules, e.g. using `post-css`.
 - Add support for client-side routing, e.g. [react-router](https://github.com/ReactTraining/react-router), to have a Single Page web Application that allows to quickly route to different pages and incrementally load content via Ajax.
 - Add support for rendering of React server-side for optimal page load.
-This is only worth doing if we care about page load time and SEO concerns in production.
+This is only worth doing if we care about initial page load time and SEO concerns in production.